 Think of shelves as a window in the room or even like a wall light.
 Shelf lighting can add an indirect softness and at the same time create a feature in the room.
 Here are my top shelf lighting tips and ideas to help you create a “window” effect in your room.

 Recessed downlights can be used but do not give the same depth or level of interest.
-With the development of LEDs, the options to create different shelf lighting effects due to the low heat and size offers the designer and home owner a wonderful tool.
+With the development of LED light fittings, the options to create different shelf lighting effects due to the low heat and size offers the designer and home owner a wonderful tool.

 1. Front Light

 The simplest option is to front light your shelves with a Contour LED strip.
 This requires a simple down stand on the shelf.
 Sometimes they can be bare tape on a heat sink however using a visible or reflective metal extrusion may be the best solution.
 The choice depends on the detail and finishing of the shelf.
 This solution provides a very even light.

 2. Back Light